Advanced Topics in Incident Handling

 This one-day course is designed for managers and project leaders who have been tasked with implementing a computer security incident response team (CSIRT) or similar capability.
 This course provides a high-level overview of the key issues and decisions that must be addressed in establishing an incident management capability.
 The course can also be...Learn More

 4 - Day Course

 This four-day course provides foundational knowledge for those in security-related roles who need to understand the functions of an incident management capability and how best to perform those functions.
 It is recommended for those new to incident handling or security operations work.
-The course provides an introduction to the basic concepts and...
+This course was recently updated in September 2022, including a...Learn More

 3 - Day Course

 This three-day course provides current and future managers of computer security incident response teams (CSIRTs) with a pragmatic view of the issues that they will face in operating an effective team.
 The course provides insight into the work that incident management staff and managers may be expected to handle.
 The course also provides...Learn More